tohwsw/aws-ecs-workshop-console/Lab2-Create-WordPress-with-FarGate/readme.md

 [img111]: https://github.com/tohwsw/awsecslab/blob/master/Lab23-BlueGreen-Deployment-with-CodeDeploy/img/3-IAMrole.png

-## 9. Create the MySQL Service
+## 9. Create the ColorTeller Service

 After you have registered a task for your account, you can create a service for the registered task in your cluster.
 For this example, we will create a service.

 Open the ECS dashboard

-Choose the mySQL web Task Definition you created in the previous section.
+Choose the colorteller web Task Definition you created in the previous section.
 Choose Actions -> Create Service.

 ![img5]